-Washington High School has eight choral ensembles, including three show choirs.
+Washington High School has six choral ensembles, including three traditional choirs, two show choirs, and one jazz choir.

 Concert choir

-Concert choir is composed of juniors and seniors at Washington high School.
-Concert choir performs very high level mixed choral literature and has received the highest rating at state large group festival for the past eight years.
-Throughout the year, concert choir participates in three concerts and state large group festival.
+Concert Choir is composed of sophomores, juniors, and seniors at Washington High School.
+Concert Choir performs very high level mixed choral literature and has consistently received the highest rating at state large group festival.
+Throughout the year, Concert Choir participates in three concerts and state large group festival.

 Madrigal singers

-Madrigal singers is an extremely select ensemble that specializes in renaissance madrigals and chamber music of every era.
-Madrigal singers perform at school concerts, assemblies, and many community events each year.
-The madrigal singers have a long tradition of performing holiday music to many audiences and performs over 20 concerts in December.
+Madrigal Singers is an extremely select ensemble that specializes in renaissance madrigals and chamber music of every era.
+Madrigal Singers perform at school concerts, assemblies, and many community events each year.
+The Madrigal Singers have a long tradition of performing holiday music to many audiences and perform over 20 concerts in December.

 Slice of jazz